aymenhafeez/PiBot/README.md

 ## Dependencies

 ### RPi.GPIO
-This module allows control of the GPIO pins and should come pre-installed if you are using NOOBS or Raspbian on your Raspberry Pi.
+This module allows control of the GPIO pins and should come pre-installed if you are using Raspbian on your Raspberry Pi.
 Otherwise, it can be installed with pip:
 ```shell
 sudo pip install RPi.GPIO
 ```